djalmajr07/topbottombank/README.md

 # **BUSINESS ASSUMPTIONS**
 - **estimated_salary** will be considered as annual salary, the value 11.50 must be checked it may be an input error.
 - Imbalanced dataset, must be balanced to get a best performance.
+- Due the lack of data, to calculate monthly churn the original dataset with lenth of 10k clients was divided by 12.

 # *MIND MAP*